RocketChat/docs-old/administrator-guides/account-settings/README.md

     - Disabled: The form will be disabled and users won't be able to register through it;
     - Secret URL: The form will be only accessible using a specific URL;
 - **Registration Form Secret URL**: String to be added to the secret URL.
 Is recommended to use a random string for that.
 Example: `https://open.rocket.chat/register/[secret_hash]`.
+- **Invite URL Type**: URL type can either be direct or through a proxy.
 - **Registration Form Link Replacement Text**: Text to be shown in place of the registration form when the registration form is disabled.
 - **Registration with Authentication Services**: Set this to true to allow registration with third-party authentication services like Google or Twitter.
 - **Default Roles for Authentication Services**: Default roles users will be given when registering through authentication services.
 - **Password Reset**: Set this to true to allow users to reset their password.
+- **Custom Fields**: A valid `JSON` of key values pairs of additional fields to be added during user registration.

 ## Two Factor Authentication